vishnupadmanabhan/vishnupadmanabhan.github.io/_posts/2018-06-16-criticism.md

 ### 3. Harsh critics are usually cowards (assholes)
 If you notice a pattern with the people who are the harshest critics, the ones who go the extent of hurling expletives and threats are usually cowards.
 If you are facing online bullying, usually it is from some guy who's hiding behind an obscure username.
 He is scared of showing his face or leaves a guest comment on your post.
 You can straight away ignore these kinds of criticism.
 Don't respond to them and if they are commenting on your site, do not think twice about deleting their comments and blocking them.
 No point wasting your time on these idiots.

->Taller plants are the ones that are chopped down.
+>Taller grass get chopped down.

 The other type of harsh critics are the ones who feel threatened by what you do.
 Either they feel that you are a competition for them or they feel that inferior to you.
 Their feedback is seldom constructive because their intention is just to bring you down, make you feel pathetic about whatever you are doing.
 Don't heed to their cry.
 They are like these street dogs you encounter while you walk your dog.
 They get insecure about their territory and start barking and acting weird.
 They are just trying to mow you down.
 Remember, _people chop down taller grass to match the shorter ones_.